-Also in 2007, archaeological monitoring was conducted for trenching at the UH Mānoa Old Quadrangle Install Chilled Water Loop project.
+Also in 2007, archaeological monitoring was conducted during trenching at the UH Mānoa Old Quadrangle Install Chilled Water Loop project.
 No archaeological features or materials were identified, and no further work was recommended (McIntosh and Cleghorn 2007).

-The following year, an archaeological literature review and a field inspection covered various sites at UH Mānoa, including SIHP 50-80-14-1352, -4191, -4498, the Koana Cave, and the site of Hipawai Heiau (Shideler and Hammatt 2008).
+The following year, an archaeological literature review and a field inspection covered various previously recorded sites at UH Mānoa, including SIHP 1352 (historic buildings and Kānewai Cultural Garden), 4191 (human remains), 4498 (Kāpapa loʻi ʻo Kānewai), 6730 (a stone and mortar dam), the Koana Cave (no site number), and the site of Hipawai Heiau (Site 63) (Shideler and Hammatt 2008).
 The Koana Cave was found to have surface midden and thought to be a habitation site.